welaika/wordless/rtfm/source/_pages/stack/server.rst

 launched and *foreman* will:

 * run all the listed processes
-* collect all STDOUTs from processes and print theme as one - with fancyness
+* collect all STDOUTs from processes and print theme as one - with fanciness
 * when stopped (CTRL-C) it will stop all of the processes

 wp server